 Keto Bacon and Blue Cheese Zoodles

-A easy keto pasta dish you can make in less than 10 minutes for the bacon and blue cheese fans.
-Zoodles are tossed in a skillet with crispy bacon, diced tomatoes, basil and blue cheese to create a creamy low carb pasta with all your favorite flavors.
+An easy pasta dish you can make in less than 10 minutes for the bacon and blue cheese fans.
+Zoodles are tossed in a skillet with crispy bacon, diced tomatoes, basil and blue cheese to create a creamy low-carb pasta with all your favorite flavors.

 6 bacon slices